davsclaus/camel-riders-in-the-cloud/README.md

 ### Slides and Video

-This source code is used for the DevNation Live webinar, and you can find the slides for the talks in the [slides](slides) directory.
+This source code is used for the JPoint Moscow 2018 conference, and you can find the slides for the talks in the [slides](slides) directory.

-The webinar was recorded in March 2018 and the video is posted on posted on [youtube](https://developers.redhat.com/video/youtube/zuEYtMvHN6g/)

 ### Prepare shell